Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+R4D15 - Tue 12th Mar
+---

+I had a long weekend away from code.

+I managed to setup a Flask app tonintegrate with my Elasticsearch instance running on localhost. it outlined the need to do some basic python lessons as i had a bugger of a job trying to perform a substring operation within a jinja template.
+I was trying to force a JS function but of course every language has its own special way.

+Today was the first night of the React bootcamp I arranged yesterday.
+Tonight was ES6 and JavaScript features.
+Very useful actually and I coped well because of the Frontend Masters (Functional JS) course I’ve been doing on my commute.

+R4D14
+---

+I spent some time on a vanilla JS project to showcase a stereogram from our collection.
+I called it Wiggle Moon as I’m experimenting with a 3D wiggle.
+It’s pretty simple but I wouldnt have been able to do it before I started the Wes Bos JS30 course.

+In the afternoon it was back to Python and my attempt to create an elasticsearch interface.

 R4D13
 ---

 Everytime I try and setup a Python dev environment I end up in a whole heap of poop!
-It was going relatively well today, I sorted the $PATH bit that normally confuses me and even set up Virtualenv but I rand into headache zone when I tried to clone a repo into a virtualenv and then lurched from one head bang to the next.
+It was going relatively well today, I sorted the $PATH bit that normally confuses me and even set up Virtualenv but I ran into headache zone when I tried to clone a repo into a virtualenv and then lurched from one head bang to the next.
 By the end of the day I had finally set up my environment with a Vagrant box and an Elasticsearch instance so I could quickly race through some exercises from the excellent Relevant Search book by Doug Turnball and John Berryman.
 At least I'm in a good place to crack on tomorrow.

 R4D12
 ---

-Found a great toold for testing custom ES analysers and then discovered its now broken for the latest version of ES.
+Found a great tool for testing custom ES analysers and then discovered its now broken for the latest version of ES.
 That took quite a few hours of hairpulling and Stack Overflowing but I had the bug confirmed.
 I then discovered the more manual but still useful \_analyse with explain: true which just about saved the day.
 Started a FEM course on JS - From Fundamentals to Functional JS with Bianca Gandalfo.
 Pretty good so far.

 R4D11